An e-mandate is a digital authorization for one or more direct debit payments.

 Creating an e-mandate URL

-The following is the basic URL for triggering an e-mandate signing session in our pre-production environment:
+The following is the basic URL for triggering an e-mandate signing session in the pre-production environment:

 Please note the query string &prefilled.ct=1482 at the end of the URL.
 This represents the Contract Template number and is the only mandatory field in the call.

 You can follow the same approach of adding &prefilled.<ATTRIBUTE-KEY>=<ATTRIBUTE-VALUE> for other attributes.
 These attributes will then be asked for in the mandate form presented to the end-user:

 |Contract Template ID||Number (*)|